larsid/netfl/README.md

 - `DeviceResource`: Represents a server or client device (CPU, memory, bandwidth)
 - `ClusterResource`: Groups devices into clusters (cloud, edge, etc.)

 Use `FLExperiment` to assemble the experiment:

-1. Create the network, device, and cluster resources
+1. Create the network, device, and cluster resources.
-2. Instantiate the experiment with a name, task, and cluster resources
+2. Instantiate the experiment with a name, task, and cluster resources.
-3. Create server and client devices
+3. Create server and client devices.
-4. Assign devices to clusters
+4. Assign devices to clusters.
-5. Register remote workers (for distributed execution)
+5. Register remote workers (for distributed execution).
-6. Link clusters with network resources to define topology
+6. Link clusters with network resources to define the topology.

 ![Experiment Topology](https://i.postimg.cc/pTyZYWyx/experiment-topology.png)